 indicated that a month later, on 21 May, George was

-officially listed and missing and struck off strength.
+officially listed as missing and struck off strength.
 The

 following year on June 16 his status was changed to